taliaqaiser1/tswd-portfolio/visualizing-government-debt.md

 Source: https://data.oecd.org/gga/general-government-debt.htm

-We see countries having a
+We see countries like Japan, Greece, Italy and the US having a greater debt-to-GDP ratio than the OECD average.
+Many of these countries having a higher debt-to-GDP ratio are among the G7.
 With Japan having the highest debt-to-GDP ratio in 2021.

 <iframe src="https://data.oecd.org/chart/7bip" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/7bip" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2021</a></iframe>